 The second most common concern for designers has to do with countertops.
 "When it comes to choosing a countertop, people are often excited about a natural stone with lots of beautiful veining and character," says Roth.
 "But marble is one of the most delicate materials you can use in your kitchen.
 My advice is to be realistic with how you use your space.
 If you don't want to stress out about cleaning the counter every time something is dropped on it, then do not buy marble.
 If you don't mind the look of a natural stone that has the markings of lots of dinner parties, go right ahead.
 As an alternative, I love Superwhite, a granite that looks like a Carrara and is extremely durable."

 Interior designer Kara Smith agrees: "Acids like citrus or tomato can etch the polish on marble, causing dull spots," she chimes in.
 "Instead, I recommend quartzite or new engineered quartz materials.
 It simulates white marble so well it’s hard to tell it from the real thing."

-Chambers had another warning for natural stone lovers: "Neutral limestone colors are beautiful and the stone is very in style right now, but pass up this beautiful countertop material if you are a margarita drinker.
-Any acid, like lime juice, eats away at limestone and leaves an unattractive mark anywhere it touches—especially if the limestone is polished or a dark color."
+Chambers had another warning for natural stone lovers: "Neutral limestone colors are beautiful and the stone is very in style right now, but pass up this beautiful countertop material if you're a margarita drinker.
+Any acid eats away at limestone and leaves an unattractive mark anywhere it touches—especially if the limestone is polished or a dark color."
 Citrus lovers, beware!
-You will be refinishing this beautiful stone constantly.
+You'll be refinishing this beautiful stone constantly.
 "If you want the limestone coloring but with greater durability, consider an engineered quartz," she adds.
-It seems that quartz is definitely the way to go for durability.

 Martha Stewart Living Corian Solid Surface Countertop Sample in Bedford Marble ($10)